Afterburner (ZZ Top album): Reception

-Stephen Thomas Erlewine of AllMusic retrospectively gave it 3 stars out of 5, stating: "Well, if you just had your biggest hit ever, you'd probably try to replicate it, too.
+Stephen Thomas Erlewine of AllMusic stated in a retrospective review: "Well, if you just had your biggest hit ever, you'd probably try to replicate it, too.
 And if you were praised for being visionary because you played all your blues grooves to a slightly sequenced beat, you'd probably be tempted to not just continue in that direction, but to tighten the sequencer and graft on synthesizers, since it'll all signal how futuristic you are. [...]
 Problem is, no matter how much you dress ZZ Top up, they're still ZZ Top.
 Sometimes they can trick you into thinking they're a little flashier than usual, but they're still a lil' ol' blues band from Texas, kicking out blues-rockers.
 And blues-rock just doesn't kick when it's synthesized. [...]
 All this means that Afterburner is merely a product of its time -- the only record ZZ Top could have made at the time, but it hardly exists out of that time."
 Rolling Stone said "Afterburner may simply represent a transitional phase in this gifted eccentric's development as well as a tricky period in ZZ Top's continuing evolution from bell-bottom-blues band to sharp-dressed pop machine."

 Robert Christgau gave a B score, stating: "With sales on Eliminator over five mil almost by accident, this hard-boogieing market strategy is defined by conscious commercial ambition--by its all but announced intention of making ZZ the next Bruce/Madonna/Prince/Michael, with two beards and a Beard at every checkout counter."
 Christgau cited "Rough Boy" and "Velcro Fly" as the highlights of the album.

-The album was the band's first to hit number 1, topping the charts in New Zealand.
-It peaked at number 4 on the Billboard 200, at number 2 on the UK Albums Chart, and at number 6 on the Australian albums chart.
+The album was the band's first to hit number one, topping the charts in New Zealand.
+It peaked at number four on the Billboard 200, at number two on the UK Albums Chart, and at number six on the Australian albums chart.